lalita1809/lalita_2025/navigation/about.md

 <span class="bike-emoji">🚴‍♂️</span> I really love to bike with my uncle and aunt on different trails, whenever they visit California or whenever I go to Colorado to see them.

-<span class=“swimming-emoji”>🏊‍♀️</span> I love to go swimming at the beach, with my friends and family.
+🏊‍♀️ I love to go swimming at the beach, with my friends and family.
 I also used to do competitive swim!

 **This is my favorite TV show**